karanagarwal17/Bluemix-mongodb-guide/README.md

 ```
 11. Replace your database user's credentials in place of `<dbuser>` and `<dbpassword>`.

+## Usage

-Now, you can use this link to connect to the cloud database just as you do with a local instance of mongoDB server.
+You can use the link above to connect to the cloud database just as you do with a local instance of mongoDB server.

 For eg.
 With Node.js, if you use mongoose, you can use it like this -